 The Global PPD oversees the development of the EY Global Audit Methodology (EY GAM) and related audit policies and technologies so that they are consistent with relevant professional standards and regulatory requirements.
 The Global Professional Practice group also oversees the development of the guidance, training and monitoring programs, and processes used by member firm professionals to execute audits consistently and effectively.
-The Global, Area, Regional and Country PPDs, together with other professionals who work with them in each member firm, are knowledgeable about EY people, audited entities and processes.
+The Global, Area, Regional, Cluster and Country PPDs, together with other professionals who work with them in each member firm, are knowledgeable about EY people, audited entities and processes.
 They are readily accessible for consultation with audit engagement teams.
+In Cyprus, the Country PPD is overseen by the Cluster PPD, who is turn overseen by the Regional PPD.